jasminejoy01/CPS803-Suicide-Detection/README.md

 #### suicide_notes <br>
-Dataset is unbalanced and skewed to contain only sentences labelled as 'suicide'.
+<i>Dataset is unbalanced and skewed to contain only sentences labelled as 'suicide'. </i>
 <table>
     <thead>
       <tr>